yuki-kimoto/gitprep/README.md

 * Portable.
 You can install GitPrep into your Unix/Linux server.
 * Support cygwin on Windows(need gcc4 package).
 You can install GitPrep into Windows.
 * Only needs Perl 5.8.7+.
-* CGI support.
+* Smart HTTP support, you can pull and push via HTTP
-* Having built-in web server, Reverse proxy support.
+* CGI support, and having built-in web server, Reverse proxy support.
 * SSL support.

 # Installation into Shared Server